morganmahan/gigstats/README.md

 Move commands from main.go to their own package

 - Bands seen at particular festivals
-- How many gigs seen with each person
-- How many gigs at each venue
 - How many gigs in each year
 - How many gigs in each month irrespective of year
 - How many times stayed at each hotel